markashleybell/MAB.SimpleMapper/README.md

 # SimpleMapper

-SimpleMapper is a lightweight object-to-object mapping library which helps you map the properties of one object (e.g a domain entity) to another (e.g a DTO or view model), without writing a ton of tedious mapping code.
+SimpleMapper is a lightweight object-to-object mapping library which helps you map the properties of one object (e.g. a domain entity) to another (e.g. a DTO or view model), without writing a ton of tedious mapping code.

 ## Usage